Pittsburgh Regional Transit: Previous fare system

 The system used an "outbound" pay system for daytime transit to and from downtown.
 Fare was paid when boarding on the "outbound" part of the route.
 This applies only on buses that serve downtown; on most that do not serve downtown, the rider pays upon entry.
 During the evening, on buses serving downtown, the method changes on many routes to "pay when boarding" (also known as "pay enter"), due to the possibility of riders trying to avoid paying the fare.
 In combination with the downtown Free Fare Zone, this fare collection system permits boarding to take place via all doors in downtown (except evenings), greatly reducing loading delays in the part of the system with the heaviest concentration of transit routes and passenger boarding per stop.

 Pittsburgh Regional Transit sells non-discounted single-use tickets, and discounted weekly, monthly and annual passes.
 Each carries a small discount over earlier time-based passes and is valid for an unlimited number of trips/transfers in the specified zone(s) for that time period.
 For example, for a zone 1 pass the cost of a weekly is the equivalent of 9.5 one-way trips, a monthly is equivalent to 34 trips, and an annual is equivalent to 377 trips.
 An annual pass is a 12-month subscription to monthly passes, which can be either mailed or picked up at the Downtown Service Center on Smithfield Street.

-Students and staff of several colleges in the area, most notably Carnegie Mellon University and the University of Pittsburgh, ride the bus at a discounted yearly rate: students pay a fee each semester to the PRT.
+Students and staff of several colleges in the area, most notably Carnegie Mellon University and the University of Pittsburgh, ride the bus for free: students pay a fee each semester to the PRT.

 Pittsburgh Regional Transit installed new fareboxes on all buses in 2011, and has converted to a smart card fare collection system marketed as the "ConnectCard" starting in early 2012.
 The University of Pittsburgh and Carnegie Mellon University use the new farebox system by equipping their ID cards with a chip the farebox can scan and recognize.
 Because individuals affiliated with the Universities ride for "free," the system serves only to authenticate the validity of the ID card, and no fares are calculated or assessed.